tnfssc/IITH_CS4443_H12022/Documents/SRS v2.md

 - Predictions based on data.
 - Profits or losses based on data.
 - Services to be provided during the clients' stay.
+- Room sharing by multiple individual customers is not in scope of the software.

 ### 1.3 Definitions, Acronyms and Abbreviations